Literary Reading

 GuitarTownCT Bluegrass Jam

-The Hamden Bluegrass Jam—hosted by GuitarTown CT Productions takes place Sunday, October 19th, from 3:00-5:30 PM.
+The Hamden Bluegrass Jam—hosted by GuitarTown CT Productions takes place Sunday, November 23rd, from 3 - 5:30 PM.

 A suggested donation of $5 is appreciated.
 Come on down, have a coffee, beer, or glass of wine, and enjoy the music.
 It’s all acoustic and mostly traditional.
 Any and all bluegrass players are welcome.